Biohazardhpk/teamcity_automated_deploy/README.md

 ___
   1) Chocolatey installation: (https://chocolatey.org/docs/installation)

-  2) Install latest version of Vagrant fom the cmd:
+  2) Install latest version of Vagrant from the cmd:

     > choco install vagrant
-  3) Install latest version of VirtualBox fom the cmd:
+  3) Install latest version of VirtualBox from the cmd:

     > choco install virtualbox
 ___